ANRGUSC/ARREST-Hardware/README.md

 # ARREST-Hardware
-The Hardware Design for the ARREST Architechture
+The Hardware Design for the ARREST Architechture will be made available upon publication